-In May 2014, the Financial Accounting Standards Board (FASB) issued a final standard on revenue recognition.
+In May 2014, the FASB issued a final standard on revenue recognition.
 Under the new standard, an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-In order to do so, an entity would follow the five-step process for in-scope transactions: 1) identify the contract with a customer, 2) identify the separate performance obligations in the contract, 3) determine the transaction price, 4) allocate the transaction price to the separate performance obligation.
+In order to do so, an entity would follow the five-step process for in-scope transactions: 1) identify the contract with a customer, 2) identify the separate performance obligations in the contract, 3) determine the transaction price, 4) allocate the transaction price to the separate performance obligations in the contract, 3) determine the transaction price, 4) allocate the transaction price to the separate performance obligations in the contract, and 5) recognize revenue when (or as) the entity satisfies a performance obligation.
 For public entities, the provisions of the new standard are effective for annual reporting periods beginning after December 15, 2017 and interim periods therein.
+Early adoption for annual reporting periods beginning after December 15, 2017 and interim periods therein.
+Early adoption for annual reporting periods beginning after December 15, 2017 and interim periods therein.
 Early adoption for annual reporting periods beginning after December 15, 2016 is permitted.
 An entity can apply the new revenue standard retrospectively to each prior reporting period presented or retrospectively with the cumulative effect of initially applying the standard recognized at the date of initial application in retained earnings.
-There are areas within the standard that are currently under review and reconsideration by the FASB, which could lead to future updates to the standard.
-As the outcomes of this process could lead to changes to the standard, we are still in the process of determining our approach to the adoption of this new standard, and the anticipated impact to the consolidated financial statements.
+There are areas within the standard that are currently under review and reconsideration by the FASB, which could lead to future updates to the standard, and the anticipated impact to the consolidated financial statements.